robertmarsal/ho.la.urv/README.md

 **Ho.La.
-URV** is an android application for checking the presence management system of the Rovira i Virgily Universisy
+URV** is an android application for checking the presence management system of the Rovira i Virgily University

 #### License
 The MIT License (MIT)